 This story is part of BBC Earth's "Best of 2016" list, our greatest hits of the year.
 Browse the full list.

-By the time the Spanish made landfall, the Maya’s political and economic powerhouse has vanished
+By the time the Europeans made landfall, the Maya’s political and economic powerhouse has vanished

 The Maya’s towering limestone cities – a classic feature of one of the ancient world’s most advanced societies – were already being reclaimed by the jungle.